 An analogy would be wearing a coat that’s not waterproof vs wearing a rain coat.
 If it’s only sprinkling, you’ll probably get some protection from the rain.
 If it’s raining hard and you’re not in a rain coat, you’re going to get wet – possibly really wet.
 Any sort of physical barrier (whether it’s a jacket to protect from the rain or an ear covering to protect your hearing) is going to be better than nothing.
 But, things like cotton balls, headphones, and hats are not the right “tool” for the job – to protect your hearing when it’s too loud (or too bothersome).

 Examples of loud environments where you may need hearing protection

 - Concerts (any type of music that’s being amplified)

 - Sports events (with loud crowds)

 - Fireworks show at close distance

-Sound gets quieter as you move further away from the source.
+Sound gets quieter as you move further away.
 If you’re far enough away, you won’t need hearing protection (so that’s always an option).
 If you want to be up close at a fireworks show or a concert, hearing protection is the safe way to do that.
 I highly recommend reading How loud is too loud for kids? for more information.

 For kids under 5

 Children under 5 are at more risk of hearing damage than anyone else.
-Because their ear canals are shorter in length, the sound pressure level in their ears is 10 dB higher than it is for an adult (or young adult).
+Because their ear canals are shorter in length, they are more susceptible to hearing damage than an adult (or young adult).
 If a child is complaining a sound is too loud or their ears hurt from a sound, don’t ignore it.
-They really are hearing it louder than you are.
+It really is louder to them.